-Today, Wednesday August 9th at 0815 GMT -2, Exiles crossed 80 degrees latitude, stopping with Kennedy Channel in sight, Canada visible to the west and Greenland to the east, after a remarkably successful sail through the pack ice in Kane Basin along the rugged and inspiring shoreline of Ellesmere Island.
+Today, Wednesday August 9th at 0815 GMT -2, Exiles crossed 80 degrees 16 minutes north.
+Stopping with Kennedy Channel in sight, Canada visible to the west and Greenland to the east, after a remarkably successful sail through the pack ice in Kane Basin along the rugged and inspiring shoreline of Ellesmere Island.
 The 24-hour sail through the Basin was punctuating by a stunning encounter with a polar bear snoozing blissfully on a massive sheet of ice.
 Due to the skill and cunning of the Captain and First Mate, and their execution of a perfect stealth approach under sail, we were able to pass within 10 meters of the slumbering giant before our gasps of awe startled him awake.
 What followed was a 20-minute stare down between the king of the north and the Exiles gang, ending only when the bear decided we were less interesting than we generally think, and rambled off in search of something more exciting to do on his floating ice home.

 The pack ice through Kane Basin was navigable under sail with favourable winds allowing us to make 5 or more knots for much of the leg, even through some of the more ice choked parts of the Basin.
 Believing Lady Fortune might be casting a favourable light on our expedition, and despite satellite images courtesy of the Canadian Ice Services indicating Kennedy Channel to be impassable to Exiles, we began to entertain hopes that sailing through the Channel and into Hall Basin and Discovery Harbour – the Headquarters for the doomed Greely Expedition and the Peary expedition to the north pole – might be possible.